A Tale of Two Cities (speech): Legacy

 According to Walter Shapiro, Cuomo's address "defined—for then and now—what it means to be a liberal."
 Michael Waldman said it was "as powerful a statement of core, traditional, liberal Democratic philosophy as you'll ever get."
 Representative Nancy Pelosi called it "one of the top ten speeches in history."
 Andrei Cherny wrote, "A hundred years from now, if there is one speech that people will study and remember from a Democratic politician in the last quarter of the 20th century, it will rightly be Cuomo's 1984 address.
 It is hard to overstate the impact it had on a generation of the party's speechwriters, strategists and policy thinkers."
 He opined that the address was wholly lacking in actionable promises and was too focused on the Democratic Party's past accomplishments.
 Likening it to William Jennings Bryan's 1896 Cross of Gold speech which, though well received, was not conscious of impending modernization and did not lead to political success, he concluded that "The lengthened shadow of Cuomo's address has contributed to inhibiting the growth of a new, unifying, positive appeal that puts progress back at the heart of progressivism."
 Michael A. Cohen wrote in 2015, "[D]on’t call it a great 'political' speech...what's often forgotten about Cuomo's speech is that in reflecting the core beliefs of the Democratic Party he was decidedly out of tune with the tenor of the times."
 He added, "[H]owever...there is an increasing sense that the two cities of which Cuomo spoke are the defining construct of American life, circa 2015.
 His unapologetic liberalism might have fallen flat politically in 1984, but it might be even more relevant today."

 Jeff Shesol called the oration "Mario Cuomo's finest moment".
 Quinn said "[I]f Mondale had given that speech, no one would have ever remembered it."
 Cuomo died on January 1, 2015.
 Most of his obituaries mentioned the address.
 Hundreds of people subsequently shared YouTube video of it over social media.

+Musician Wax Tailor sampled portions of the speech for his song "Misery," from his 2021 album The Shadow of Their Suns.